 When he intends something to be, He simply commands, “Be!
 So, it becomes!!”
 (3:59) It challenges the idea that Jesus عليه السلام was crucified.
 It appeared to them to be so.
 They could not crucify him because God raised him up to Him.
 (4:157-8).

 It also condemns Monasticism as an unprescribed, excessive act of devotion.
 (57:27) Finally, it refutes the claim that only Jews or Christians will enter Paradise.
 (2:111)

 Unlike the previous scriptures, the Quran was preserved right away, orally, because that was the Arab tradition.
 However, it was also written down at the same time on various surfaces and arranged and ordered by the Prophet.

 Within 30 years of the Prophet’s passing, all the chapters were compiled into one book on uniform material, five copies were made of which four were distributed to the four corners of the state.

 At one point, for pronunciation purposes, vowel markings were introduced and similarly looking letters were differentiated using dots.
 The revelations came on a need-to-know basis.
 It was not a rendering of history.
 So, coherence based on seriality was absent.
 Also, the arrangement of the text does not follow the order of revelation.

-The earliest, shorter, foundational chapters representing creed consisting of six axioms 25 are gathered at the end of the Book.
+The earliest, shorter, foundational chapters representing the creed consisting of six axioms 25 are gathered at the end of the Book.
 The longer, heavier, legalistic chapters revealed later are placed at the top.
 These upfront chapters are very relevant to a Muslim who is looking for prescriptions on various matters.

 However, for a casual reader or even an orientalist scholar, uncommitted, these are not appealing and get them bogged down in the details.
 They do not see the big picture for it’s hiding at the bottom of the book.
 Feeling exhausted and bored, they are turned off.